Linville Falls: Visiting the falls

-The falls is owned by the National Park Service, which operates a visitor center and several miles of non-handicapped accessible trails with 4 overlooks for the falls.
+The falls is owned by the National Park Service as part of the Blue Ridge Parkway, which operates a visitor center and several miles of non-handicapped accessible trails with 4 overlooks for the falls.
 The 0.5 mi Upper Falls trail leads to the top of the falls, where visitors can see the small twin upper falls and the water spiraling through a small canyon on its way to the main falls.